Super Mario Maker for Nintendo 3DS

 |Super Mario Maker for Nintendo 3DS|

-Super Mario Maker for Nintendo 3DS is an impressive port of the Wii U game, even though some of the online features have been removed since this game had a "bigger focus on building smaller communities."
+Super Mario Maker for Nintendo 3DS is an impressive port of the Wii U game, though some of the online features have been removed since this game had a "bigger focus on building smaller communities."
+Which is to say, "Go outside, and share some levels via streetpass!"

 Even though the Mystery Mushroom was "officially" removed from this port, the item is still obtainable in versions prior to 1.03 using a couple of overlooked methods:

 - A big Magikoopa can still randomly turn a Brick Block into one using his magic attacks.